-The Huatulco National Park and Biosphere Reserve is located in the physiographic province of the Sierra Madre del Sur, characterized by bays, cliffs and rocky escarpments.
+Huatulco National Park, also known as Bahias de Huatulco National Park, is a National Park of Oaxaca, Mexico.
+Also, a Biosphere Reserve, it is located in the physiographic province of the Sierra Madre del Sur, characterized by bays, cliffs, rocky escarpments and lowland jungle.

 In the lowlands of the park, there are 9,000 species of plants (about 50% of the species are reported throughout the country) in the forest and mangroves in the coastal belt.
-Vegetation is dominated by the low forest growth of caducifolia in 80% of the area with the unusual feature of 50 ft (15 m) high trees.
+Vegetation is dominated by the low forest growth of caducifolia, a subtropical succulent species of flowering plant in the family Euphorbiaceae, in 80% of the area with the unusual feature of 50 ft (15 m) high trees.